Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antifreeze (Ethylene Glycol)

 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. of ethylene glycol intoxication largely depends on the timing of treatment and varies significantly between animal species:

-The quality of life and life expectancy of animals with permanent kidney damage largely depend on the extent of the damage and the quality of aftercare.
-With mild to moderate kidney damage, animals can live for several more years with good quality of life with proper care.
-However, with severe kidney damage, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+The quality of life and life expectancy of animals with permanent kidney damage depend heavily on the extent of the damage and the quality of aftercare.
+With mild to moderate kidney damage, animals can still live for several years with a good quality of life with good care.
+With severe kidney damage, however, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. is guarded to poor.

 Research outlook